ericcornelissen/shescape/CONTRIBUTING.md

 ## Testing

 It is important to test any changes and equally important to add tests for previously untested code.
-Tests for this project are written using [AVA] and its built-in assertions.
-All tests go into the `test/` folder and use the naming convention `[FILENAME].test.js`, non-test files in the `test/` folder follow the naming convention `_[FILENAME].js`.
+Tests for this project have historically been written using [AVA] and its built-in assertions but we're migrating to `node:test` with `node:assert` for assertions.
+Please use appropriate test runner for the test suite you're working on.

+All tests go into the `test/` folder and use the `[FILENAME].test.js` naming convention, non-test files in the `test/` folder follow the naming convention `_[FILENAME].js`.

 To run tests use `npm run [SCRIPT]:[MODIFIER]`, e.g. `npm run test:unit` or `npm run coverage:e2e`.